 In comparison, estimates suggest that 1.7% of Greater Manchester residents experience alcohol dependency (13), and national averages for opiate and crack cocaine use are 0.9% and 0.5% respectively (14).
-Significant policy attention and public funding is allocated to address harms associated with drug and alcohol use (15), yet gambling harms do not attract the same level of interest does not capture the wider impact people who participate in gambling and report harms or are at risk of experiencing problem gambling.
-When harms experienced by friends, family and communities are considered, one in 15 Greater Manchester residents are experiencing the harmful impacts of gambling.
+Significant policy attention and public funding is allocated to address harms associated with drug and alcohol use (15), yet gambling harms do not attract the same level of interest.